Cooking Gorgeous

 • After 2 sunny days, the tarhana will be nearly dried.
 Break it into smaller pieces at this stage to speed up the drying process.
 Leave it dry for another day and grind it into a fine powder using a food processor or blender.

-• After blending the tarhana, pass it through a colander to ensure there are no large pieces.
+• After blending the tarhana, pass it through a colander to remove any large pieces.
 If any remain, simply collect them and blend again until you have a fine, smooth tarhana powder.

-• Your tarhana powder is almost ready, but you’ll need to spread it out on a clean cloth for a couple more days to ensure it’s fully dried.
+• Your tarhana powder is almost ready, but you’ll need to spread it out on a clean cloth for a couple more days until it’s fully dried.
 Once completely dry, you can store it in airtight containers for months.

 Notes

-• Stir the mixture with a wooden spoon once a day during fermentation to distribute the flavors and ensure it ferments evenly.
+• Stir the fermenting mixture with a wooden spoon once a day to distribute the flavors and help it ferment evenly.

-• When spreading out the fermented mixture to dry, keep it in small, thin mounds to ensure it dries properly and evenly.
+• When spreading the fermented mixture out to dry, use small, thin mounds with space between them so it dries evenly and quickly.

 Nutrition